tychen742/introcscs/README.md

-Introduction to Computer Science in C\#
+Introduction to Programming in C\#
 ===========================================

 <!-- Build Status